-As Figure 1.14 shows, over 35% of Canadian tertiary-level students4 are enrolled in these "non-universities", the highest among the selected countries.
+One of the remarkable features of the Canadian system is the high proportion of students enrolled in non-university institutions.
+This is partly a function of Quebec's unique CEGEP system, but also because of the strong tradition of professional and vocational education carried out in institutions right across the country (see Appendix A, What is a College).
+As Figure 1.16 shows, over 27% of Canadian tertiary-level students are enrolled in "non-universities", the second-highest among the selected countries.
 The US, Korea, and Japan, all of which have somewhat similar "junior" or "community" college systems, also have relatively high enrollment rates (over 20%) in these types of institutions.
-The number is much lower in Europe where these types of institutions are relatively unknown: Germany has zero students in institutions of these types, which may seem strange given their vaunted technical education system.
+The number is much lower in Europe where these types of institutions are relatively unknown: Germany has very few students in institutions of these types, which may seem strange given their vaunted technical education system.
 This is partly because its apprenticeship arrangements are considered a part of the secondary education system rather than postsecondary, and partly because their large number of Fachhochschule - institutions that are sometimes compared to community colleges on the grounds that they are not universities (and which educate roughly a third of all German tertiary students) - are actually closer to universities since 100% of the credentials they distribute are bachelor's degrees.